“This could be something to do with global warming because many tall trees have died off and giraffes no longer need to have long necks.

 The new giraffes (Giraffa noneckus) have already been named and the Tanzanian authorities are protecting the ones that have been discovered as they can be easy prey for poachers and trophy hunters.

-“We have to be careful as these neckless giraffes are a real rarity and there is huge demand to either capture ot shoot them as trophies by unscrupulous hunters.”
+“We have to be careful as these neckless creatures are a real rarity and there is huge demand to either capture or shoot them as trophies by unscrupulous hunters.”
 Abasi Dengo, a Tanzanian official told the state news service.